AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks: Introduction

 \section{Introduction}

-Consider waking up to our mobile or wearable device that has fine‑tuned, overnight and entirely on‑device, a machine learning~(ML) model to our unique skin tone and texture, personalizing melanoma screening without transmitting a single image to the cloud~\cite{bdair2021fedperl, swanson2023patterns}.
+Consider waking up to our mobile or wearable device that has fine‑tuned, overnight, and entirely on‑device, a machine learning~(ML) model to our unique skin tone and texture, personalizing melanoma screening without transmitting a single image to the cloud~\cite{bdair2021fedperl, swanson2023patterns}.
 By locally retraining a pre-trained ML model, we create specialized apps that preserve user privacy while providing personalized services for individual needs.
-Such an approach can extend from real‑time mood prediction based on subtle facial micro‑expressions to adaptive glucose‑monitoring algorithms on insulin pumps, each model continuously refining itself at the user's side.
+Such an approach can extend from real-time mood prediction based on subtle facial microexpressions to adaptive glucose-monitoring algorithms on insulin pumps, each model continuously refining itself at the user's side.
 Since on-device training still faces key challenges in resource consumption and computational efficiency, maintaining the right balance between performance and resource use is essential to enabling the next generation of efficient, privacy-preserving, and user-centric ML technologies~\cite{laskaridis2024future}.

 In particular, deep neural networks (DNNs) deployed on edge or personal devices are typically pre-trained on large, generic datasets.
 For many apps, it is often necessary to retrain or fine-tune the DNN using a new, small dataset to enhance performance on a desired task.
-Such a retraining, when done locally on the device, enables personalization and preserves user privacy by avoiding interactions with a server.
-A plethora of applications benefit from such local training: perception systems in autonomous vehicles~\cite{sun2020scalability}, wildlife monitoring via camera traps~\cite{10.1073/pnas.1719367115}, personalized speech recognition~\cite{10.5555/3618408.3619590}, and health monitoring via wearables~\cite{10.1145/3696003}.
+Such retraining, when performed locally on the device, enables personalization and preserves user privacy by avoiding interactions with a server.
+A plethora of applications benefit from such local training: perception systems in autonomous vehicles~\cite{sun2020scalability}, wildlife monitoring via camera traps~\cite{10.1073/pnas.1719367115}, personalized speech recognition~\cite{10.5555/3618408.3619590}, and health monitoring via wearables~\cite{battery_3}.